nestordemeure/breviarium/data/english.md

 The uneducated betray themselves by excessive elegance in their possessions, by the decoration of their walls, by their fastidiousness about their bed, or if something is said that is less than pure Latin, they laugh and show they noticed it.

-Beware of men of small stature; they are obstinate, factious, etc.
+Beware of men of small stature: they are obstinate and factious.

 You will test the harmony between friends in this way: disparage one of them by name in front of the other; then praise him - from the silence or lukewarm response you will discern the whole matter.